sujith-eag/vu-library/docs/java/java_core/05_arrays/01_arrays.md

 ```

+## Initializing Arrays

 Arrays can be initialized when they are created.
-The general form for initializing a one-
-dimensional array is shown here:
 `type[ ] array-name = { val1, val2, ... , valN };`

 Java automatically allocates an array large enough to hold the initializers that you specify.
 There is no need to explicitly use the new operator.
 ```java
 int[] nums = { 99, -10, 100123, 18, -978, 5623, 463, -9, 287, 49 };
 ```

-Array boundaries are strictly enforced in Java; it is a run-time error to overrun or underrun the end of an array.
+Array boundaries are strictly enforced in Java; it is a run-time error to overrun or under-run the end of an array. causing `ArrayIndexOutOfBoundsException`

-causing `ArrayIndexOutOfBoundsException`

 #### Bubble sort